 While New Zealand’s national government has the final say in how its citizens are allowed to gamble, it leaves much of the day-to-day workings to its regional territories.
 It is up to each territory to regulate its casinos, the level of tax that gambling operators must pay and suchlike.

 There are various regional bodies who control New Zealand’s gambling on a territorial basis.

 New Zealanders are known for being a liberal bunch, and never is this more true than in the case of gambling.
 While major English-speaking countries such as America have opted for draconian laws and a prohibition mindset, Kiwis have a “live and let live” mindset, or rather “bet and let bet”.

 Sure, gambling is licensed, but it’s also lax insofar as what you’re allowed to do.

-Sports Betting in Australia
+Sports Betting in New Zealand

-The Future of Gambling in Australia
+The Future of Gambling in New Zealand

 Gambling is permitted, both online and in bricks and mortar premises including bars, clubs, casinos and betting shops.